 Many investors like to find a niche they can capitalize on.
 Maybe you put your focus on mobile home investments or maybe small apartment buildings.
 Each will require different levels of management and different associated costs of ownership.
 Thoroughly research what is involved before making one of these kinds of investments.

-Tampa land can be an excellent addition to your portfolio.
+Miami land can be an excellent addition to your portfolio.
 With a considerably lower cost, land investments can be a quick and lucrative way to fill the gaps.
 You can typically purchase a lot for only a few thousand dollars.
 You can profit from the property by developing, leasing or by simply holding on to the property until it appreciates to a level you are happy with.

 REIT stands for a real estate investment trust.
 In it’s simplest form, a REIT is similar to crowdfunding in that money is pooled from multiple parties to make a large investment.
 REIT’s have certain obligations to its shareholders and can be an excellent way to add real estate to your portfolio while remaining hands-off.